apache/parquet-site/content/en/blog/features/alp_encoding.md

 </pre>

 This is the nearest representable `FLOAT` to `8.0605` and matches the original stored floating-point value exactly.
-However, if the original value had been `8.0605123` (stored as the 32-bit value `8.060512542724609375`), the encoded value would still be `80605`, and the decoded value would still be `8.06050014495849609375`, which is not the same as the original value.
-The original value would therefore be stored as an exception.
+However, if the original value had been `8.0605123` (stored as the 32-bit value `8.060512542724609375`), the encoded value would still be `80605` and the decoded value still `8.06050014495849609375`, which differs from the original.
+That value would therefore be stored as an exception.

 {{% /alert %}}

-Picking a good exponent and factor is key to good ALP performance.
-Each Parquet writer is free to choose the exponent and factor for each vector using any algorithm.
+Picking the exponent and factor well is key to ALP's performance.
+Each Parquet writer is free to choose them for each vector using any algorithm.
 The Parquet specification provides an example sampling-based algorithm that aims to minimize the encoded size.
 Typically, the exponent is chosen to capture most decimal digits in the vector while minimizing exceptions, and the factor is chosen to remove as many trailing zeros as possible.